CuiyingLin17/IS477BusinessCoders/StatusReport.md

 <p>Yelin worked on the Identify and Handle Constraints, Assess and Document Data Quality, and Challenges & Problems sections.
 She did the data quality check and reviewed the selected datasets and summarized the main data quality and project constraints identified during this milestone.
 </p>

+<p>Cuiying described the file and data types of the dataset that will be used and drafted the documentation for the workflow thus far.
+She also created the Updated Timeline table and wrote the Changes to Project Plan section.</p>

 # Identify and handle constraints
-<p>We discovered a number of limitations pertaining to data consumption and analysis after examining the four datasets (UNRATE, CPIAUCSL/CUSR0000SA0, RSAFS, and DSPI) that we had chosen for this study.
+<p>We did not discovered limitations pertaining to data consumption and analysis after examining the four datasets (UNRATE, CPIAUCSL/CUSR0000SA0, RSAFS, and DSPI) that we had chosen for this study.
 All datasets are free of sensitive or private data because they are sourced from public sources including FRED, BLS, the U.S. Census Bureau, and the U.S. Bureau of Economic Analysis.
 As a result, we found no issues with confidentiality or privacy.</p>

 # Assess and document data quality
 <p>During this milestone, we conducted an initial data quality assessment of the four selected datasets: UNRATE, CPIAUCSL, RSAFS, and DSPI.
 We reviewed each dataset for structure, missing values, duplicate rows, and time coverage.